 Step 3: Provide inputs for other expenses, inflows and income.
 There could be some periodic inflows – ill-advised insurance plans, etc. For these, use -ve values and set inflation to zero.

 Step 4: Provide inputs on the current corpus, and XIRR assumptions.
 Since the calculator considers equity, taxable debt and tax-free debt, you need the corpus split into these categories.
 It would be best to leave the XIRR values as they are.
-Increasing them would reduce the required investment, and make the plan more feasible, but would also increase the stress.
+Increasing them would reduce the required investment, and make the plan look more feasible, but would also increase the stress.

 Now it is the time to review the calculations.

 Step 5: Review the estimated corpus, and investment required to build it.
 You can adjust the allocations to equity and debt.
 The approach in this calculator does not require the typical 100-age guideline for equity.
 If you already have a large debt corpus, you can be more aggressive in equity.
 Please spend time in adjusting the allocation; but keep the stress factor in mind.
 Having a large equity allocation would increase the stress.

-If the family can invest about 62,000 rupees a month, they can meet the retirement plan.
+If the family can invest about 1.84 lac rupees a month, they can meet the retirement plan.
 If this amount seems too high, you can review the goals and see what could be given up.
 For example, you can decide to take loans for higher education and adjust the goal for that.
 Of course, you can always postpone the goal of financial freedom.
 In this example, if this goal is set at 53 years (5 years more), the required monthly investment is much lower.

 Step 6: Review the corpus deployment sheet (named Subjective-Stress-Reducer) and count the green ticks.
 You can see how prepared you are to take the FF plunge.
 This step should be done before you start using the recommendations from the calculator.
 The sheet looks at the current corpus only and does not take into account the future investments except EPF.
 A very important factor here is the corpus in debt and equity.
 You can see that there are large outflows in the first decade and hence a large corpus is required in debt.